Market Recovery Program

 Let’s suppose that each of those 35-year-olds buys a 20-year term life insurance policy, with a million dollar death benefit, costing each one $40.00 a month in premiums.
 Thus, if one of them were to die within the 20 year period, the insurance company would pay the beneficiary (usually the surviving spouse) the death benefit, the idea being that the million dollars would replace the $75,000 per year lost when the father died.

-However, even if the deceased may have only had the policy for 3 months and paid in a total of $120.00 his family will nevertheless get the $1 million.
+However, even if the deceased may have only had the policy for 3 months and

 BACK TO TABLE OF CONTENTS NEXT CHAPTER